kristianmandrup/amazing-aurelia-book/advanced-routing.md

 }
 ```

-You could potentially write your own `MyTemplatingRouteLoader` and have Aurelia use that instead.
+You could write your own `MyTemplatingRouteLoader` and have Aurelia use that instead.

 The `aurelia-templating-router` is a standard plugin as you can see in `aurelia-templating-router.js`